-Following months of political unrest, many organizations on the left have found themselves awash with new recruits, motivated to donate time and talent to bring about meaningful change to our political and economic system.
-Metro DC DSA has been able to channel this explosion in political engagement by making a common set of sophisticated systems and technologies available to our members and working groups.
-These groups require a gamut of operations to execute a wide range of political actions (e.g., mass texting, digital meetings, communications support, design work, etc.), and making sure these working groups have the tools and support they need are one of the core operations of a DSA chapter formation.
+Following months of political unrest, many organizations on the left have found themselves awash with new recruits motivated to donate time and talent to bring about meaningful change to our political and economic system.
+Metro DC DSA has been able to channel this explosion in political engagement by developing a common set of sophisticated systems and technologies available to our members and working groups.
+These groups require a gamut of operations to execute a wide range of political actions (e.g., mass texting, digital meetings, communications support, design work, etc.), and making sure our working groups have the tools and support they need are one of the core operations of a DSA chapter formation.

 But how does all of this happen?
 How do we ensure the systems and technologies needed of our various working groups are well-kept and consistently available?

 Over the past few months, while many had been hitting the streets to battle the twin terrors of police brutality and fascist entrenchment, groups of volunteers within Metro DC DSA have been building a technical operations team tasked with making sure the multivariate capacities required of mass-movement mobilizations are available to socialist organizers.
 These volunteers make up what is known as the MDC DSA Administrative Committee, or AdCom.
 They help develop and curate a wide range of technical, logistical and operational functions needed by the various groups within DSA to carry out a diverse range of political action.
 This means managing software, building out logistical plans, executing member mobilization processes, and making sure these capacities (and the volunteer base to staff them) are operational and accessible to any chapter campaign or function.

 AdCom's actions are a vital component of our chapter’s ability to host and maintain a wide variety of anti-capitalist political activism.
 We can look to AdCom as a bellwether for future organizational success.